 If you’re still losing water at this point, then it’s time to do some more intensive investigating.
 This can be time-consuming and you may opt to call in the pros.

 Now that we’ve ruled out the most common culprits and narrowed down the cause to a leak, it’s time to determine where that leak is located.
 The first thing to do is to turn off your pump.
 Let it sit for 24 hours and monitor the level in the pond.
 If it is steady, you now know the leak is isolated in the stream or waterfalls.
 If it has gone down, let it continue until it stops dropping.
-This will show you the level where the leak is located.
+This will show you the depth where the leak is located.

 If the leak is in the liner, there are two options at this point: patching the hole or replacing the liner.
 If your pond is older, it is possible the leak is the result of natural degradation to the liner from UV damage, animals, or shifting rocks.
 With these older liners, there may be multiple holes, and it is likely there will be more holes developing in the future.
-In these cases, we recommend putting in a new liner.
+In those cases, we recommend putting in a new liner.
 Installing a new liner can often be done in a day, and will give you greater peace of mind and more time enjoying your pond.

-If you believe the leak is a result of physical damage to the liner, possibly from falling in the pond or dropping a heavy rock, and the liner is otherwise in good condition, you may choose to locate the hole and apply a patch.
+If you believe the leak is a result of physical damage to the liner, possibly from someone or something falling in the pond or dropping a heavy rock, and the liner is otherwise in good condition, you may choose to locate the hole and apply a patch.
 For locating and patching a small leak, go around that level of the liner and remove any rocks, you will want to closely inspect the liner for any tears or punctures.
 These may be difficult to see; you can use some milk in a dropper to help identify where the leak is located, just squirt a little bit under the surface and see if it clouds or if it moves to the leak.
 When you find the leak, apply a patch, replace the rocks, refill the pond and enjoy.
 If the level stopped dropping above the bottom of the skimmer faceplate, you should investigate the skimmer to ensure the faceplate sealed correctly.
 Check behind the faceplate and feel for any wet soil around the opening of the skimmer.
-To learn the proper method for resealing the skimmer to the liner, check below for a link.
+To learn the proper method for resealing the skimmer to the liner, scroll down for a link.